Renens: Geography

 Renens has an area, As of 2009, of 2.96–2.95 km2 (depending on calculation method).
 Of this area, 0.1 km2 or 3.4% is used for agricultural purposes, while 0.07 km2 or 2.4% is forested.
 Of the rest of the land, 2.78 km2 or 93.9% is settled (buildings or roads).

 Of the built up area, industrial buildings made up 13.9% of the total area while housing and buildings made up 41.6% and transportation infrastructure made up 28.7%.
 Power and water infrastructure as well as other special developed areas made up 3.4% of the area while parks, green belts and sports fields made up 6.4%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 1.0% is used for growing crops, while 1.7% is used for orchards or vine crops.

 The municipality was part of the Lausanne District until it was dissolved on 31 August 2006, and Renens became part of the new district of Ouest Lausannois.

 The municipality is the capital of the new district of Ouest lausannois.
-It is part of the agglomeration of Lausanne, and Lausanne Métro line 1 terminates at Renens railway station.
+It is part of the agglomeration of Lausanne, and Lausanne Metro Line M1 terminates at Renens railway station.
 The Swiss Federal Railway line connects Renens to Lausanne more directly, as well as offering some longer-distance trains.
 Renens is located close to junctions 17 and 18 of the A1 motorway.